ENCODE-DCC/encoded/src/encoded/schemas/changelogs/annotation.md

 ## Changelog for annotation.json

+### Schema version 26
+* Altered *encyclopedia_version* from free text to an enum list of terms, including a new specification for ENCODE v5.

 ### Minor changes since schema version 25
 * Added *MouseDevSeries* enum to *internal_tags*
 * Added *consensus DNase hypersensitivity sites* enum to *annotation_type*